tinayang3024/ECE1724F1-Team-Project/README.md

 - Transaction API

-  - Create a new transaction record or update existing transaction
+  - Create a new transaction record or update existing transaction information

     URL: `/create_or_update_transaction`